donleyp/www-psimer-net/contents/articles/host-a-blog-on-aws/index.md

 ---
-layout: post
 title:		"Hosting a Blog on Amazon S3"
 date:   	2015-02-22 22:00:00
+author:		donley
+filename:	/aws/2015/02/22/host-a-blog-on-aws.html
 categories:	AWS
 tags: 		jekyll
-excerpt: >
 template: 	article.jade
-author: Donley
-filename: aws/2015/02/22/host-a-blog-on-aws.html
 ---

 Hosting a blog on tumblr or blogger seemed boring while hosting a blog using my own WordPress site seemed like overkill.
 I was looking for a way to host a blog using just Amazon S3 static website hosting and simple text-based tools.
 I found Jekyll and this is my blog post about it.